knative/docs/docs/eventing/brokers/create-broker.md

         namespace: knative-eventing
     ```

-For further information about configuring a default broker class cluster wide or on a per namespace basis, check the [Administrator configuration options](../configuration/broker-configuration.md#configuring-the-broker-class).
+For further information about configuring a default Broker class cluster wide or on a per namespace basis, check the [Administrator configuration options](../configuration/broker-configuration.md#configuring-the-broker-class).